frmichel/flickr-statistics/README.md

 - tag: list the tags of explored photos, sorted by number of hits.
 - group:
     - list the groups that explored photos are in, sorted by number of hits
-    - compute the ratio of "nb of explored photos in a group / total nb of photos uploaded to that group" during the same time slot.
+    - compute the ratio: nb of explored photos in a group / total nb of photos uploaded to that group during the same time slot.

 Monthly reports:
-- tag: average and max number of tags per explored photo for each month
+- tag: average and max number of tags of explored photo
-- group: average and max number of groups that explored photos belong to, per month
+- group: average and max number of groups that explored photos belong to

 ### "Probability" of a photo to be explored as a function of the week day and hour